mtalebian/basic-data-validator/README.md

 ## Schema Builder
-Helps you to create schema.
+Helps you to define validation schema.
 It contains folowing methods:

 * #### ```label( text )```
-  Changes the name of property.
+  Labels the name of property.
 Use this method when you are using [validator level](#custom-messages) messages.
   ```js
   builder => builder.label('User Name');
   ```